A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Benchmarks For Zero-shot Generalisation In Reinforcement Learning

 This gives three classes of evaluation protocol for PCG environments, as determined by their training context set: A single context, a small set of contexts, or the full context set.
 These are visualised in \cref{fig:evalprotpcg} \textbf{A}, \textbf{B} and \textbf{C} respectively.
 There are not any examples of protocol \textbf{A} (for purely PCG environments), likely due to the high difficulty of such a challenge.
 For protocol \textbf{B}, while ``a small set of contexts'' is imprecise, the relevant point is that this set is meaningfully different from the full context set: it is possible to overfit to this set without getting good performance on the testing set.
-Examples of this protocol include both modes of OpenAI Procgen~\citep{cobbeLeveragingProceduralGeneration2020}, RogueGym~\citep{kanagawaRogueGymNewChallenge2019}, some uses of JumpingFromPixels~\citep{tachetLearningInvariancesPolicy2020} and MarsExplorer~\citep{koutrasMarsExplorerExplorationUnknown2021}.
+Examples of this protocol include both modes of OpenAI Procgen~\shortcite{cobbeLeveragingProceduralGeneration2020}, RogueGym~\shortcite{kanagawaRogueGymNewChallenge2019}, some uses of JumpingFromPixels~\shortcite{tachetLearningInvariancesPolicy2020} and MarsExplorer~\shortcite{koutrasMarsExplorerExplorationUnknown2021}.

-Protocol \textbf{C} is commonly used among PCG environments that are not explicitly targeted at generalisation (MiniGrid, NLE, MiniHack, Alchemy \citep{chevalier-boisvertMinimalisticGridworldEnvironment2021,kuttlerNetHackLearningEnvironment2020,samvelyanMiniHackPlanetSandbox2021,wangAlchemyStructuredTask2021}).
+Protocol \textbf{C} is commonly used among PCG environments that are not explicitly targeted at ZSG (MiniGrid, NLE, MiniHack, Alchemy; \shortciteR{chevalier-boisvertMinimalisticGridworldEnvironment2021,kuttlerNetHackLearningEnvironment2020,samvelyanMiniHackPlanetSandbox2021,wangAlchemyStructuredTask2021}).
 The testing context set consists of seeds held out from the training set, and otherwise during training the full context set is used.
-This protocol effectively tests for more robust RL optimisation improvements, but does not test for generalisation beyond avoiding memorising.
-While this protocol only tests for generalisation in a very weak sense, it still matches a wider variety of real-world scenarios than the previous standard in RL of testing on the training set, and so we believe it should be the standard evaluation protocol in RL (not just in generalisation), and the previous standard should be considered a special case.
+This protocol effectively tests for more robust RL optimisation improvements but does not test for zero-shot generalisation beyond avoiding memorising.
+While this protocol only tests for ZSG in a weak sense, it still matches a wider variety of real-world deployment scenarios than the previous standard in RL, where the evaluation of the policy is performed on the environment it is trained in, and so we believe it should be the standard evaluation protocol in RL (not just in ZSG), and the previous standard should be considered a special case.

-\paragraph{Controllable Environment Evaluation Protocols.} Many environments do not use only PCG, and have factors of variation that can be controlled by the user of the environment.
+\paragraph{Controllable Environment Evaluation Protocols.} Many environments do not use only PCG and have factors of variation that can be controlled by the user of the environment.
 In these controllable environments, there is a much wider range of possible evaluation protocols.